How super works in retirement

 How does super work in retirement?

-As you approach retirement there are two phases in particular where you should consider reviewing your retirement strategy:
+As you approach retirement there are two phases where you should consider reviewing your retirement strategy:

 - Phase one is when you're getting ready for retirement - where you can access your super through a transition to retirement (TTR) strategy

-- Phase two is when you retire or turn 65 - where you can withdraw some or all of your super or start a Retirement Pension through LUCRF Pensions.
+- Phase two is when you retire or turn 65 - where you can withdraw some or all of your super or start a Retirement Pension through a LUCRF Pension.

 You might also be able to access your super through a lifetime pension or annuity if you're 60 and cease employment.
 Lifetime pensions and annuities are offered by other providers.

 From 1 April 2021 if you transfer an existing LUCRF Super TTR Pension or super account to a new Retirement Pension account, you may be eligible to receive a bonus amount automatically credited to your opening balance.